Slchld: Career

-Jang began his musical career in 2018 with the release of his debut singles, "Say What’s On Your Mind" and "I’d Be Sad If You Were Gone".
-His introspective songwriting and smooth vocals quickly gained attention, leading to the release of his debut EP, My Insecurities, Not Yours, in 2019.
-This was followed by Innocence and Bittersweet later that same year.
-In 2020, slchld released the single "believe in myself" in collaboration with producer Aso, which further expanded his fanbase with its fusion of Korean and English lyrics.
-His fourth EP, Blood Lotus Diary, was released in early 2022, featuring tracks such as "Lone Summer" and "Love Me At My Worst".
-In 2023, slchld collaborated with Thai indie R&B duo HYBS on the track "Good Care," released under Asiatic Records' compilation project, asiatic.wav Vol. 3.
-He is also known for his hit songs like "she likes spring, I prefer winter" and "maybe we need a break".
+Jang began his musical career in 2018 under the stage name Slchld.
+He released his debut singles, "Say What’s On Your Mind" and "I’d Be Sad If You Were Gone", that same year.
+In 2019, he released his debut EP, My Insecurities, Not Yours, followed by the EPs Innocence and Bittersweet.

+In 2020, Slchld collaborated with producer Aso on the single "believe in myself".
+His fourth EP, Blood Lotus Diary, was released in early 2022 and included the tracks "Lone Summer" and "Love Me At My Worst".
+In January 2023, he collaborated with the Thai indie pop duo HYBS on the single "Good Care," which was released as part of Asiatic Records' compilation album asiatic.wav Vol. 3.

-In June 2024, slchld released his single "CARE," an upbeat track exploring resilience and understanding in relationships.
-The single is part of his forthcoming EP APOLOGY, which features a collaboration with Korean-American artist eaJ.
+Jang released the single "CARE" in June 2024.
+The track serves as a lead single for his EP APOLOGY, which features a collaboration with Korean-American singer eaJ.